theoldestdog/RFM_Kmeans_clustering/README.md

 outlier and non-outlier dataframes.
 The scaling methods weren't effective but performing a log transformation on the three feature columns seemed to work just fine.
 Those violin plots looked similar to the isolated violin plots in the original tutorial.

+The data set used here is not posted up to save space